 The best ways to handle a grain mite problem are to:

 - Temporarily move your uninfested food to another location.

-- Clean the shelves, pantry and walls of your cabinets with hot water and soap or a weak bleach solution.
-Use warm or hot water, because it kills the mites on contact.
-Make sure to rinse out the rag you are using so you don’t unknowingly move mites around your kitchen.
+- Clean your cabinets’ shelves, pantry, and walls with hot water and soap or a weak bleach solution.
+Use warm or hot water because it kills the mites on contact.
+Make sure to rinse your rag so you don’t unknowingly move mites around your kitchen.

-- Vacuum pantry shelves, cracks and crevices to make sure you are removing pests hidden in these areas too.
-After vacuuming, make sure to dispose of the contents of your vacuum outside of your home, since mites can reproduce quickly.
+- Vacuum pantry shelves, cracks, and crevices to ensure you are removing pests hidden in these areas too.
+After vacuuming, dispose of the contents of your vacuum outside of your home since mites can reproduce quickly.
 If you have a canister vacuum, empty it into a sealable plastic bag and add talcum powder to the contents before discarding it in your outside trash.

-- Return all of your food into the pantry.
+- Return all of your food to the pantry.

 - Repeat this process throughout your entire kitchen in areas where grains are stored.

 When we see a bug, our first instinct may be to squish it.
 But how can we know if we have a problem if we aren’t sure what species we’re dealing with?
 Depending on what type of insect you have inside, one approach may be more effective than another if your primary goal is to avoid any future encounters.
 Whether you attempt to address the problem on your own or call on an experienced pest control company, you’ll want to be able to correctly identify what you saw, where you saw it, when you saw it, and whether there were any friends nearby.
 Sometimes taking a photo is the best approach if the bug is on the move and you don’t want to risk getting bitten or stung first.
 When you can’t take a photo of the insect itself, sometimes it can help to know what the droppings, discarded wings, or other materials around the impacted area look like.
 In most cases, you can compare the images to what you can find online to determine what’s inside your home and what to do next.